-According to Gartner’s Survey, 75% of interviewed organizations that already work with IoT use applications of Digital Twin.
+According to Gartner’s Survey, 75% of interviewed organizations that already work with IoT use the applications of Digital Twin.

-Global Market Insight claims that the Digital Twin market size estimated in 2018 at $3 billion is expected to grow to $20 billion during the period from 2019 to 2025..
+Global Market Insight claims that the Digital Twin market size, estimated in 2018 at $3 billion, is expected to grow to $20 billion during the period from 2019 to 2025.

 Digital Twin is a virtual replica of a real-world asset.
 A real-time digital representation of a physical item is achieved due to the constant data transmission, which allows the virtual object to exist simultaneously with the physical one.